-These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board [AASB], and the Corporations Act 2001.
-The Rugby Club Foundation Limited is a not-for-profit entity for the purpose of preparing the financial statements.
+The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures of the Australian Accounting Standards Board [AASB], and the Corporations Act 2001.
+The Rugby Club Foundation Limited is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.